VIP Brother season 5

 VIP Brother 5, also referred to as VIP Brother 2013 was the fifth season of the reality show VIP Brother in Bulgaria and the eleventh season of the Big Brother format overall.
-It was confirmed by Nova Television on June 26, 2013 and commenced on September 15, 2013 and lasted for 63 Days, ended on November 16, 2013, holding the record for longest VIP season of the Big Brother format in Bulgaria together with the fourth season from 2012.
+It was confirmed by Nova Television on June 26, 2013, and commenced on September 15, 2013, and lasted for 63 days, ended on November 16, 2013, holding the record for longest VIP season of the Big Brother format in Bulgaria together with the fourth season from 2012.
 Niki Kanchev and Aleksandra Sarchadjieva returned as main presenters.
 Stanka Zlateva won with Marian Kyurpanov as the runner-up.

 Pre-season

 Logo

-As in VIP Brother 4 the logo from the most recent UK version of the format was used.
+As in VIP Brother 4 the logo from the most recent British version of the format was used.

 Housemates

 9 Housemates entered the House on Day 1.
 They were joined by Paris Hilton and 8 other celebrities on Day 2.

 Angel

 Angel Rashkov is a businessman and son of Roma boss Kiril Rashkov "Tsar Kiro" ("King Kiro").
 He entered the House on Day 1 and walked on Day 5.